Hydrogen peroxide: Safety

+Regulations vary, but low concentrations, such as 5%, are widely available.
+Concentrated solutions of H2O2 react violently with organic materials.

-While concentrations up to 35% produce only "white" oxygen bubbles in the skin (and some biting pain) that disappear with the blood within 30-45 minutes concentrations of 98% dissolve paper.
-However concentrations as low as 3% can be dangerous for the eye because of oxygen evolution within the eye.
+While concentrations up to 35% produce only "white" oxygen bubbles in the skin (and some biting pain) that disappear with the blood within 30–45 minutes, concentrations of 98% dissolve paper.
+However, concentrations as low as 3% can be dangerous for the eye because of oxygen evolution within the eye.

+When hydrogen peroxide is used at moderate to high concentrations in organic laboratories, the associated hazards include: